BY| May 4, 2012

 Yet suddenly, Kanban is helping us communicate to business stakeholders or customers that there are problems.
 But work is progressing.
 And is getting delivered.
 In line with the priority that they set!

 So, yes, Kanban is evolutionary.
 It does not bring about disruptive process changes that many processes and frameworks have done in the past.
 Yet, with due apologies to and full credit to David, it is revolutionary as it strikes at fundamental management and organizational principles, turns things upside down – and makes for a more transparent, more open, more able to experiment type of an organization that is far more prepared to succeed in today’s business environment.

-Like I concluded at the talk I gave at Agile India 2012 conference in Bangalore earlier this year, I believe Kanban is evolutionary in the right places and revolutionary in the right places!
+I believe Kanban is evolutionary in the right places and revolutionary in the right places!